COVID19StatePolicy/SocialDistancing/data/README.md

 ## Data updates log

+### May 22, 2020 (9:44 am PST)
+**We are carefully tracking how states are easing particular distancing policies or parts of previously mandated policies.** To date, we have captured at least some form of easing or ending of policies for all states (the District of Columbia has yet to formally do so).

+**_Beta dataset updates_**
+- **The beta dataset now includes all 50 states and the District of Columbia.** We are still actively maintaining the current dataset in parallel as we develop scripts to easily transform the beta dataset ("USstatesCov19distancingpolicyBETA.csv") into the current dataset's format.
+We will provide regular updates on this process.

 ### May 21, 2020 (10:23 am PST)
 **We are carefully tracking how states are easing particular distancing policies or parts of previously mandated policies.** To date, we have captured at least some form of easing or ending of policies for all states (the District of Columbia has yet to formally do so).